guardtime/libksi/README.md

 In the Windows control panel:

-1) Under Windows 7 find the Internet Options in the Control panel.
-Select the 'Connections' tab and then select 'LAN settings'.
+1) Find the 'Internet Options' page and select the 'Connections' tab.
-2) Under Windows 10 find the Network and Internet section in the Settings.
-Select the 'Proxy' tab.
+2) Select 'LAN settings' and enable proxy configuration by ticking the 'Use a proxy ..' checkbox
-3) Enable the 'Use a proxy' button/checkbox and enter your proxy server and port in the corresponding fields.
+3) Enter the address and port of your proxy server in the corresponding fields.

-Alternatively in the Windows registry:
+Alternatively in the Windows registry, modify the 'HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Internet Settings' key:

 1) Set ProxyEnable to 1
 2) Set ProxyServer to server:port